 Mr. Dessy received his MLS degree from the University of Pittsburgh in 1976.
 He has a strong interest in the role of information in the Federal government.

-Program Planner – Lois Ireland
+Program Director – Lois Ireland

 Lois A. Ireland has over 25 years experience in special library management, most of that time spent in the Washington, DC area.
 At Freddie Mac, her employer of 17 years, Lois has expanded her original position of corporate library manager to a non-traditional hybrid, incorporating multimedia services and department intranet development in addition to library and research services.
 Prior to Freddie Mac, Lois spent 7 years on contract at the U.S. Environmental Protection Agency in a variety of leadership positions, mostly as head librarian of the Headquarters Information Resource Center.